 The operator uses the FTOP command to start, stop and monitor the operation of the file transfer servers.
 FTOP is available only to the operator logged in as SYSTEM.
 FTOP command options are fully described earlier in this chapter.

-To start up an FT a rver process enter the following command:
+To start up an FTS server process enter the following command: